norlab-ulaval/libnabo/README.md

 ========

-Ubuntu builds are available on my PPA at: https://launchpad.net/~stephane.magnenat The source code is available from github, you can clone the git tree by doing:
+Ubuntu builds are available on my PPA at: https://launchpad.net/~stephane.magnenat They provide a package with the shared library, another with the development headers and a third with the documentation.

+The source code is available from github, you can clone the git tree by doing:

 	git clone git://github.com/ethz-asl/libnabo.git